monsterkodi/password-turtle/manual.md

 If you forget your master password, you won't be able to decrypt your stash file and regenerate your passwords.

-If you loose your stash file your default pattern, site list and vault items will be lost.
+If you loose your stash file, your default pattern, site list and vault items will be lost.

 Therefore: don't forget your master password and regularly backup your stash file, which is located at